stabla/soundColor/README.md

 ###Into js/sound.js
-  You can change the value of speed, but I haven't create colors transition yet, so it should be a little bit awful
+  You can change the value of speed, but I haven't create colors transition yet, so it should be a little bit awful.
-    change outPutThreshold (default value is to 50ms)
+    Change outPutThreshold (default value is to 50ms) to have a better effects.

     var outputThreshold = 50;